 BreezoMeter adopts an innovative approach to air quality data reporting to solve all the above-mentioned challenges.

-We combine information from multiple data sources, which include more than 47,000 sensors worldwide, meteorological data, satellites, weather, fire and sandstorm events, and live traffic information.
+We combine information from multiple data sources, which include government monitoring stations, low-cost sensors, meteorological data, satellites, land cover and live traffic information.
 This unique approach means we’re able to collect information even when one source becomes unavailable.

-- We calculate air pollution in 460 million geographical points around the world.
+- We calculate air pollution in millions of geographical points around the world.

-- We validate and organize more than 1.8 TB of data each hour.
+- We validate and organize several terabytes of data each hour.

-- We deploy 35 different algorithms, machine-learning and sophisticated modeling to calculate 7.5 billion pollutant concentrations in high accuracy on an hourly basis.
+- We deploy an array of algorithms, machine-learning and sophisticated modeling to calculate billions of pollutant concentrations in high accuracy on an hourly basis.